Is It Wrong to Question Your Religion? What Judaism, Christianity, and Islam Say

 Judaism

-Judaism has one of the most questioning-friendly frameworks in world religion.
-The Talmudic tradition is itself a record of centuries of debate, disagreement, and probing inquiry among rabbis.
-Questioning isn't just tolerated — it's practically a spiritual discipline.
+Judaism has arguably the richest tradition of religious questioning of any major world faith.
+The Talmud is itself a record of centuries of debate, disagreement, and probing inquiry among rabbis.
+Questioning — even of God — isn't just tolerated; it's often modeled by scripture's most revered figures.

 Christianity